Learn more about all your short-term lending choices

 How can I get a short-term loan?

-You can apply for a short-term personal loan by submitting an application online through the lender’s website, over the phone with a representative, or in-person at a bricks-and-mortar location.
+You can apply for a short-term personal loan by applying online through the lender’s website, over the phone with a representative, or in-person at a brick-and-mortar location.

 Where can I get a short-term personal loan?

-The lenders that most commonly offer short-term personal loans are traditional banks, online lending platforms and credit unions.
-Begin your research by reviewing loan offers from your bricks-and-mortar bank and compare them against your local credit unions while also investigating offers from online lenders.
+The lenders that most commonly offer short-term personal loans are traditional banks, online lending platforms, and credit unions.
+Begin your research by reviewing loan offers from your brick-and-mortar bank and compare them against your local credit unions while also investigating offers from online lenders.

 What are the alternatives to a short-term personal loan?